 ls *.txt # Lists all files ending with .txt ls file* # Lists all files starting with "file"

-2. Using *
+2. Using * in Commands

 -